nathan-hyan/wadsmoosh-freedoom/README.md

 Simply copy all your WADs into the `source_wads/` subfolder, then run WadSmoosh.
 A log will appear showing progress and any errors that arise.

-If you're in Windows, click `wadsmoosh.exe`.
+If you're in Windows, you're out of luck.
+Windows support was dropped as I don't have Windows and therefore have no way to compile for it.
+Switch to a Unix-like system such as macOS or Linux, or compile it yourself.

 If you're in macOS or Linux, run the `wadsmoo.sh` shell script - Python 2 and 3 are both supported now.